sdfggvfvj/bianzhidai-2.0/README.md

 ## Update (2026.02.26)
 This typeface was previously released under the SIL Open Font License 1.1.
-As of March 2026, it is now licensed under the Free To Use BUT Be Nice License.
+As of 26 February 2026, it is now licensed under the Free To Use BUT Be Nice License.
 Prior downloads under the SIL OFL 1.1 remain valid under that license.

 -- Xiaoyuan (notyourtypefoundry)

 ## Update (2024.09.10)
 ![COLR FONT preview](COLR_STYLE_Preview.png "COLR STYLE UPDATE")